an interdisciplinary research project

 conducted in the Arctic during the summer solstice

 Kilpisjärvi Biological Station and Käsivarsi Wilderness Area, Finland

 in collaboration with mathematician Luke Wolcott

-The phrase “seeing things,” which is wordplay in English, is about literal physical observation, while it is also about seeing what is not really there, the “hallucination” of objective representation – like our eyes tricking us when we try to see in the dark.
+The phrase “seeing things” is about literal physical observation, while it is also about seeing what is not really there, the hallucination of objective representation – like our eyes tricking us when we try to see in the dark.
 The point of departure for the current research is human observation and the subjective act of counting – in all its inherent imperfection and error – as forming the empirical basis for all so-called “objective” knowledge and data collection.
 Scientific observation relies heavily on the naked eye, still the best lens available for looking.
 What is the significance of human witness to the state of ecology in marginal landscapes?
 What are its limitations, and what are the stakes of not seeing, or simply losing count?
 What stands to be lost?
 What is to be gained through the embodied knowledge of counting in an age when we rely on abstract quantifications to maintain a sense of truth and ecological orientation?